§ 101-2. Procedure for changing name; petition; notice.

 (c) The application and the court's entire record of the proceedings relating to the applicant's name change is not a matter of public record where the applicant has complied with subsection (b)(1) or (b)(2) of this section.
 Records qualifying under this subsection shall be maintained separately from other records, shall be withheld from public inspection, and may be examined only by order of the court or with the written consent of the applicant.

 (d) An application to change the name of a minor child may be filed by the child's parent or parents, guardian appointed under Article 6 of Chapter 35A of the General Statutes, or guardian ad litem appointed under Rule 17 of the Rules of Civil Procedure, and this application may be joined in the application for a change of name filed by the parent or parents.
 A change of parentage or the addition of information relating to parentage on the birth certificate of any person is governed by G.S.
-130A‑118.
-An application to change the name of a minor child may not be filed without the consent of both parents if both parents are living, unless one of the following applies:
+130A-118.
+An application to change the name of a minor child shall not be filed without the consent of both parents if both parents are living, unless one of the following applies:

 (1) A minor who has reached the age of 16 may file an application to change his or her name with the consent of the parent who has custody of the minor and has supported the minor, without the necessity of obtaining the consent of the other parent, when the clerk of court is satisfied that the other parent has abandoned the minor.